 The Steel Transformation Plan will support innovation, investment, and production in the Australian steel manufacturing industry.
 In a greener economy, this will help the industry transform, become increasingly efficient and economically sustainable.
 The aim is to improve environmental outcomes and reduce the carbon footprint of the steel manufacturing industry.

 The Government has allocated $300 million to the plan over the first four years of a carbon price.

 Existing climate change programs

-In addition to the above programs announced under the Clean Energy Future package, the Department of Innovation, Industry, Science and Research, already has a number of existing initiatives to assist business and industry address the impacts of climate change.
+In addition to the above programs announced under the Clean Energy Future package, the department already has a number of existing initiatives to assist business and industry address the impacts of climate change.